Make a compelling Google Play Store listing to drive more installs

 - Feature image: Make sure your feature image sums up what is special about your app.

 - Screenshots: Make sure screenshots show off the best and most important features of your app.
-Include screenshots that cover all the screen sizes your app runs on, with portrait and landscape mode shots too.
+Include multiple screenshots that cover all the screen sizes your app runs on, with portrait and landscape orientations.
+Games should have at least three landscape screenshots to be eligible to appear in game collections displaying screenshots on Google Play.

 - Description: Keep your app's description short and to the point; make sure the first sentence sums up your app.
 Cover key and unique features.
 Grab the user's attention, and keep it.
 Include a variety of words in your app description that represent the core features of your app, so users can find your app when searching.